Tim Ryan (Florida politician): Florida House of Representatives

 In 2010, incumbent State Representative Annie Mackenzie was unable to seek re-election due to term limits, so Ryan ran to succeed her in the 99th District.
 In the Democratic primary, he faced Patti Webster, Kenneth Cooper, Bobbie Grace, and J. T. MacKenzie, and he campaigned on increasing access to healthcare for lower-income children, reducing recidivism for juvenile criminal offenders, and reducing statewide class sizes.
 Because only Democrats filed for the seat, the primary was open, and Ryan and Webster both received 32% of the vote.
 Because no candidate received a majority, a runoff election was held between Ryan and Webster.
 During the campaign, Webster attacked Ryan for receiving contributions from the sugar industry, though he claimed that he had not solicited the contributions.
 Ultimately, Ryan defeated Webster, receiving 55% of the vote to Webster's 45%.
 He was re-elected without opposition in 2000.

 In 2002, following the reconfiguration of the state's legislative districts, Ryan was drawn into the 100th District, which included most of the territory that he had previously represented.
 He was re-elected without opposition in both 2002 and 2004, but could not seek a fifth term in 2006 due to term limits.

 Florida Senate campaign

 In 2008, when State Senator Steven Geller was unable to seek re-election due to term limits, Ryan ran to succeed him in the 31st District, which was based in Broward County.
-He faced former State Representative Kenneth A. Gottlieb and Broward County School Board Member Eleanor Sobel in the Democratic primary.
+He faced former State Representative Kenneth Gottlieb and Broward County School Board Member Eleanor Sobel in the Democratic primary.
 The Sun-Sentinel remarked that all three candidates were "cut-from-the-same-cloth" who "compiled similar voting records and took similar positions on issues."
 Despite that, however, they endorsed Ryan in what they called "a tough choice," suggesting, "Ryan offers the most promise in taking lessons learned from his legislative experience and using them to work with senators on both sides of the aisle to get things done."
 Ultimately, Sobel emerged narrowly victorious over her opponents, receiving 36% of the vote to Gottlieb's 34% and Ryan's 31%.